MelikeTopcu/flight-search/README.md

 # Flight Search
-React.js

 ## Description:
-Simple Flight Search Web App
+Simple Flight Search Web App with React.js

 * airport of origin and destination
 * number of person